-TEXTBOOKS: The text for History 120 is Frank Kidner et al's Making Europe: People, Politics, and Culture since 1300.
+The text for History 120 is Making Europe: People, Politics, and Culture since 1300.
 Before each class, skim the relevant chapter.
 After class, take notes on themes covered in lectures and seminars.
-Each chapter of the textbook opens with a map, a timeline, and an outline of chapter topics.
-If you like, you can download a detailed outline of the chapter from the publisher's website.
-Pay attention to questions and summaries throughout the chapter as they may be used to form short answer and essay questions for the exams.
+Answer the questions at the end of each chapter as they may comprise part of the exams.
 Note: Making Europe is also the text for History 122, so if you plan on taking this course, do not resell this text.